nWODT-Cobalt/uxa/Practice/15 Documents/Axioms/axioms.md

 <!--faire propre, clair, maintenable-->
 <!--strive to clarify for us, for others-->

-Economy of concepts (and the related economy of words).
+Economy of concepts, and the resulting economy of words.

-Progression be it in semiotic visual devices or documentation writing, each solution builds on the previous one.
+Progression, be it in semiotic visual devices or documentation writing, each solution builds on the previous one.
 I.e things are introduced in relation of previous things.
-Ecological design.

-Parallel writing and other best practices.
-Quickly mentioned or linked, nothing more.

 **Standing On The Shoulders Of Giants**